mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/kafka/2.8.0-2.3.0/configuration/index.md

 ## Configuring the ZooKeeper Connection

 {{ model.techName }} requires a running ZooKeeper ensemble to perform its own internal accounting.
 By default, the DC/OS {{ model.techName }} Service uses the ZooKeeper ensemble made available on the Mesos masters of a DC/OS cluster at `master.mesos:2181/dcos-service-<servicename>`.
-At install time, you can configure an alternate ZooKeeper for {{ model.techName }} to use.
-This enables you to increase {{ model.techName }}'s capacity and removes the DC/OS System ZooKeeper ensemble's involvement in running it.
+At install time, you can configure an alternate ZooKeeper for {{ model.techShortName }} to use.
+This enables you to increase {{ model.techShortName }}'s capacity and removes the DC/OS System ZooKeeper ensemble's involvement in running it.

 To configure an alternate Zookeeper instance: